foxfire256/imgui-test/README.md

 ## Compiling

-SDL2, GLEW and a C++ 11 compiler are required to compile this.
+SDL2, GLEW, OpenGL 3.x+, Freetype2 and a C++ 11 compiler are required to compile this.

 ## Running